Chinwendu20/Chinwendu20/README.md

   <em>
     😲My super power is my ability to learn on the job and my curiosity 😲 <br>
     In less than a year of self learning coding, I had written a cross platform script that detects the operating system it is run on and then downloads specific packages on the host computer.
-This got me selected as one of the participants of a cloud engineering program organized by the largest commnity of women in tech in Africa (She Code Africa).
+This got me selected as one of the participants of a cloud engineering program organized by the largest community of women in tech in Africa (She Code Africa).
 I also competed amongst several developers across Africa in one of the most competitive and fast-paced internship training programs in Africa (HNG internship) and was trusted along with nine other interns to maintain infrastructure, create deployment pipeline, manage resource utilization for <a href='https://www.zuri.chat/'>zuri chat</a> social platform
   </em>
 </p>